 Openness or Flow – Accepting life’s impermanence, a willingness to be deeply moved, high comfort level with the unknown. – Excerpt, Morrow Personal Leadership Statement

-“That’s been a big turning point for me, feeling more confident as a leader and more integrated in my personal and work life.”
+“That’s been a big turning point for me, feeling more confident as a leader and more integrated into my personal and work life.”